TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.21.md

 ---

-Or hath not the potter a right over the clay, from the same lump to make one part a vessel unto honor, and another unto dishonor?
+Or hasn't the potter a right over the clay, from the same lump to make one part a vessel for honor, and another for dishonor?